Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Numerical Simulations

 \section{Numerical Simulations}

 In this section, we describe numerical simulations of the field equations and the results, for $U(1)$ and $SU(2)$ gauge theories.
-For simplicity, we assume the fields are uniform along the $z-$direction, hence carrying out numerical simulations in $2+1$ dimensions.
-In the simulations, gauge field configurations in two spatial dimensions evolved in time.
-In the case of electromagnetic fields, the space-time oscillations are not expected to affect $z-$momentum modes.
-However, in the case of non-abelian gauge fields, the interaction between different modes will excite modes along the $z-$directions even if they are not present at $t=0$.
+In $3+1$ dimensions, space-time oscillations propagating in the $z-$direction result in adjacent $z-$planes oscillating with a finite phase difference.
+As a consequence, fields in different $z-$planes evolve differently and thus generate $k_z$ modes even if they are not present initially.
+Further in the case of $SU(2)$, $k_z$ modes will also get excited due to non-linear interactions.
+For simplicity, we assume the fields are uniform along the $z-$direction and carry out numerical simulations in $2+1$ dimensions.
+We also consider simulations in $3+1$ dimensions, to see the effect of $z-$modes on the overall resonant growth of the fluctuations.
+The results of $3+1$ studies are discussed at the end of section III-A.

-The two-dimensional ($x,y$) plane of area $L^2$ is discretised as a $(N\times N)$ lattice.
+In the simulations, the two-dimensional ($x,y$) plane of area $L^2$ is discretised as a $(N\times N)$ lattice.
 We consider $N=200$ for most of our simulations.
-The lattice constants, $\Delta x=L/N=0.01 \Lambda^{-1}$ for most of the simulations.
+The lattice constants are taken to be the same in both $x$ and $y$ directions, i.e., $\Delta x=\Delta y=L/N=0.01 \Lambda^{-1}$.
+The time is also discretised with time spacing $\Delta t$.
+Stability in the numerical evolution requires $\Delta t < \Delta x/\sqrt{2}$, so we take $\Delta t = 0.005\Lambda^{-1}$.
 Note that in $U(1)$ gauge theory there is no natural scale.
 The same is true for the $SU(2)$ gauge theory at the classical level.
 In this situation, we take the $\Lambda$ scale to be the same as the inverse of the time period of the space-time oscillations.
-The time is also discretised.
-Stability in the numerical evolution requires $\Delta t < \Delta x/\sqrt{2}$, so $\Delta t$ is taken to be $0.005\Lambda^{-1}$.
-For most of the simulations we take $\omega=50\Lambda$ and $\epsilon=0.4$.
+For most of the simulations, we take $\omega=50\Lambda$ and $\epsilon=0.4$.
 For a few simulations, to check the effect of discretisation, we consider $\omega=16\pi \Lambda$ and $\Delta x < 0.01 \Lambda^{-1}$.
-This choice of frequency satisfies periodic boundary conditions and is suitable to study discretization effects.
+This choice of frequency satisfies periodic boundary conditions and is suitable for studying discretization effects.